 For 200 years between the 15th to the 17th centuries, Surat was the place to be.
 So great was the economic clout of this port, that the Mughals called it 'Bandar-e-Mubarak' or the 'Blessed Port'.
 This thriving port was where ships from the West sailed in to access the wares from the rich Northern hinterlands of India.
 The European merchants, especially the British and the Dutch vied with each other in the docks and marketplaces for access and their rivalries were so great, that they even took it to their graves, quite literally!

-Visit the Surat cemetery and you will find an almost macabre representation of European one-upmanship.
-The cemetery here has opulent gravestones and in fact, full mausoleums built by the English and the Dutch, each an attempt to outdo the last and prove how wealthy the benefactor was.
+Visit the cemeteries in Surat and you will find an almost macabre representation of European one-upmanship.
+The cemeteries here have opulent gravestones and in fact, full mausoleums built by the English and the Dutch, each an attempt to outdo the last and prove how wealthy the benefactor was.
 A must visit in the Katargram area of Surat, some of these structures are so opulent and grand, they can be easily mistaken for Mughal tombs.

 The bitterest rivalry was between the British and the Dutch.
 While initially, the Dutch had secured better trading rights and custom rates from the Mughal emperor and the local governor, the British acquisition of Bombay after the marriage of Catherine of Braganza to King Charles II of England in 1661 CE turned the tide in Britain’s favour, as it gave them an independent base.